xuwang/coreos-docker-dev/README.md

     systemctl status registry

+To save a copy of the registry so it won't try to pull from dockerhub next reboot:

+   dksave registry

 The skydns and reigstry are two systemd units configured in the cluster's cloud-init.
 Once these two services are ready, you can start other services.